hri123/IR-WS/MEAN/Angular/ngTutorial/FullApp/src/server/routes/rb/README.md

 TODO
 ----

+- Filters have performance issues, fix it: https://toddmotto.com/use-controller-filters-to-prevent-digest-performance-issues/

+- Retag / spruce tags of articles, sections and sub-section as per - Kaizen/OnePicture1000Words/Emotions-EQ.jpg, make sure all (sub)sections are tagged

+- the search on the articles list page, make it a drop down with 25 frequently used samples that can be quickly selected

 - @tags search is not listed at all under Search All

 - Instant search bar at the top of articles list - link it to Input Search or have its own logic.
 The search phrase can be like "key: (value1 OR value2)" or "key:(value1 AND value2)" or "key1(value) AND key2(value)".<br/>e.g.: content:section:main(brave AND PTW)